galst/ex3/README.md

 We can see from the table provided above that the modularity score = **0.065**

-#### 1 - Girvan-Newman Clustering
+#### 1 - Edge Betweenness Clustering
-The Girvan–Newman algorithm detects communities by progressively removing edges from the original network.
+The Edge Betweenness Clustering algorithm detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.
 Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
 ``` r
 #cluster louvain
 set.seed(1)